Learning how to speak to personal training clients is an important part of your role as a fitness professional.

 Tips to Increase Your Client’s Satisfaction

-Now that we know how crucial it is to be mindful of using appropriately-worded motivational cues and nonverbal communication, let’s get into the tip list!
+Now that we know how crucial it is to be mindful of using appropriately-worded motivational cues and nonverbal communication, let’s get into the tip list so you can learn how to adapt communication to meet clients’ needs!

 For the Trainer: What You Can Control